pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

 The backend refers to functionality that will allow for the storage and retrieval from the `data` directory, and the photo files pointed to by file name information in the data directory.
-(See [Project structure](#structure)).
+(See [Project](#structure)).
 The backend functionality includes:

--   Read a user (including all constituent user data, see **User Specification** above) identified by user ID from storage into memory
+-   Read a user (including all constituent user data, see \*\*User Specification** above) identified by user ID from storage into memory

 -   Write a user (including all constituent user data) to storage from memory

 -   Delete a user, identified by user ID
 -   Get a list of existing users, identified by user IDs